Analysis of General and Partial Equilibrium

 In more advanced models, like the Arrow‑Debreu general equilibrium model, the economy is described by:

-• Price equations adjust to clear each market, meaning that for every good, supply equals demand.
+• Price equations that adjust to clear each market, meaning that for every good, supply equals demand.

 In these models, equilibrium is reached when prices and quantities in all markets simultaneously balance, ensuring that no excess supply or demand exists.
 The market‑clearing condition can be expressed mathematically as: